List of alien races in Marvel Comics: Sarks

 The Sarks are a humanoid race with light blue skin, standing 6 ft 1 in on average.
 They come from the planet Sarka, third from the sun in the Tilnast star system in the Milky Way galaxy.
 Sarks were among the highest officials in the Universal Church of Truth.
 Captain Autolycus is a Sark.
 First seen in Strange Tales #179 (April 1975).

 Saurids

 The Saurids are a race of amphibious reptilians with both lungs and gills, Saurids have green scaled skin with yellow fins.
 Their home planet is Timor, fourth from the sun in the Varanus star system, in the Shi'ar galaxy.
 Ch'od of the Starjammers is a Saurid.
 First seen in X-Men #107 (October 1977).
-The Abomination and Teen Abomination, both of whom were Hulk's enemies along with his teenage ally and now friend he saved earlier from an explosion during the detonation of an experimental bomb, Rick Jones a.k.a.
-A-Bomb, were mistaken for this race due to their appearances but were actually humans mutated through overexposure to gamma rays.

 Scatter

 First seen in Force Works #1, the Scatter are an insect-like hive minds inhabiting humanoid shells.